- he University's standard entry requirement consists of a Law degree at 2:2 or Graduate Diploma in Law/CPE

 If you have relevant qualifications or work experience, academic credit may be awarded towards your Middlesex University programme of study.
 For further information please visit our Accreditation of Prior Learning page.

 Months of entry

-This degree aims to enable students to specialise in subjects related to European Law, equipping them with comprehensive knowledge of Council of Europe and European Union policy, legislative and decision making processes, with a thematic focus on human rights, good governance, democracy and the rule of law.
+This degree aims to enable you to specialise in subjects related to European Law and will provide you with comprehensive knowledge of Council of Europe and European Union policy, legislative and decision making processes, with a thematic focus on human rights, good governance, democracy and the rule of law.

 You will deepen and broaden your knowledge of law as an academic subject; acquiring a systematic understanding of legal processes, methods and concepts, of the social and political context in which legal processes take place, and of appropriate theoretical conceptions of law.

 Ultimately, by maximising your academic potential and refining your problem-solving skills in a transnational context through the acquisition of a systematic and critical understanding of complex issues you will enhance your professional development and horizons.